defndaines/bank-machine/README.md

 ## Installation

-This app assumes that java is already installed on your machine.
+This app assumes that java and leiningen are already installed on your machine.
-Download the standalone jar file from the source code.
-It is located here: target/uberjar/bank-machine-0.1.0-standalone.jar.
+Simply clone the repo using git or download the project in a zip file from GitHub.

 ## Usage

 This project must be run from the command line.
 It takes no arguments.

-    $ java -jar bank-machine-0.1.0-standalone.jar
+    $ lein run

+If you wish to run the project using your own resource file containing machine drawings of account numbers, please copy/paste the text of your file into the project file, /resources/files/machine_file.txt.
+(Please keep the file name the same.)

+Then run the following to ensure proper formatting has been maintained in this file:

+    $ lein test

+The proper formatting is as follows:
+ - each line is 27 chars long
+ - each line contains only spaces, underscores, and pipe characters; except every 4th line
+ - each 4th line is blank
+ - an empty line must be the last line in the file (following a preceding empty 4th line)

+Make alterations to this file until all tests pass.
+Then you can run the project using the same run command mentioned above.

-## Future Enhancements:
+## Possible Future Enhancements:

- - Implementing a comprehensive test battery
- - Allowing users to supply thier own bank machine files for processing
+ - Implement batch processing of machine files, which would allow users to add their own bank machine files in the resource folder for processing as many files as they like.

 ## License